orientechnologies/orientdb-docs/misc/About-This-Manual.md

 # About this Manual

-This Manual documents version 3.0 of the OrientDB Server and the OrientDB suite of products.
+This Manual documents version 3.2 of the OrientDB Server and the OrientDB suite of products.

-Generated on {{gitbook.time}} using GitBook v.{{gitbook.version}}.